Wall mounted garden mirrors can create the illusion that there is a way through to another garden and so give the impression of a larger space.

 Using mirrors in the garden adds stunning features to your outdoor space or courtyard!

-A gothic window style could add some faded grandeur surrounded by ivy - who would guess it was just the side of a shed?
+A gothic window style mirror could add some faded grandeur; surrounded by ivy - who would guess it was just the side of a shed?

-Use these acrylic mirrors inside to create a feeling of light and space - great for tiny bathrooms and loos!
+Use these acrylic mirrors indoors too and it's easy to create a feeling of light and space - great for tiny bathrooms and loos!

 Imagine a Gothic arch mirror at the end of a dark hallway....

-Use window frame style garden mirror to add some style to the side of your shed or a blank wall
+Use window frame style garden mirrors to add pzazz to the side of your shed or a blank wall

 The false perspective trellis garden mirror panel can make the space feel larger.
-Perspective trellis mirrors used as a background for a garden ornament adds extra highlights and depth to your garden.
-A raised urn on a plinth would be ideal here and would look just as good empty as full of flowering plants in the summer.
+Perspective trellis mirrors used as a background for a garden ornament will add extra highlights and depth to your garden.
+An urn raised on a plinth would be ideal here and would look just as good empty in winter as full of flowering plants in the summer.
 For the best effect you will need to tilt the mirror slightly so that it is not reflecting straight back at you.
-Experiment with the angle to capture the most believable angle for your situation.
+Experiment with the angle to capture the most believable illusion for your situation.
 Use some scrambling climbers like jasmine, honeysuckle, rose, clematis or ivy to help disguise and soften the edges to camouflage, so that it does not seem like glass at all.